dotnet/designs/accepted/global-json-updates.md

 * Hosted CI, including Azure DevOps and Kudu, need to provide a small number of SDKs.
   * If there is no patch of the major/minor/feature version (xyz in `x.y.znn`) present, the build fails, causing friction between user and host needs.

-## Proposal C
+## Proposal

 This proposal parallels [runtime roll-forward behavior as initially described](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md)} and [recent improvements](https://github.com/dotnet/designs/blob/master/accepted/runtime-binding.md).
 All of the features proposed here may not be included in Phase 1.
-It will include at least `ignorePreview` and `"rollforward": "disable"`
+It will include at least `usePreview` and `"rollforward": "disable"`

-This is called Proposal C to differentiate it from two earlier proposals that were discarded but are included at the end of this document for reference.

 ### Details